Ronit-Raj98/HealthCare_guvi/Healthcare_Final-main/README.md

 ### 5. Access the Application

-Open your browser and go to `http://localhost:8080` to access the Online Banking Management System.
+Open your browser and go to `http://localhost:8080` to access the Online HealthCare System.

 ## Project Structure